After his defeat at the hands of Kishou Arima during the Owl Extermination Operation, CCG incorporated Ken Kaneki as a ghoul investigator.

 Kaneki became Haise Sasaki after he lost his memories about his past.

 Seeing that he had lost his memories, Kishou Arima came up with a new name and identity for Kaneki (Tokyo Ghoul:re chapter 67).

 For this purpose, Arima asks Kaneki to choose his two favourite Kanji characters.

 Kaneki chooses kanji from the words coffee and world, which makes his name Haise.
 It is a combination of the second character in the word coffee and the first character in the word world.

 In German, the name Haise means “no name”.

-During this time, Kaneki was being held at Cochlea and was in a bad mental state due to his defeat at the hands of Arima.
+During this time, Kaneki was a prisoner at Cochlea.
+His mental state was also bad due to his defeat at the hands of Arima.

 How did Kaneki lose his memories?